 With the revival of Paganism, the practice of ancestor veneration, a practice of the ancient Celts once dead in the western world, has begun to grow in popularity again.
-As Naturalistic Pantheists, this practice should also be a part of our lives.
+This practice should also be a part of our lives.
 Samhain is a time of remembrance.
 It is a time to honour those who have died, whether friends, family or ancestors.
 It is a time to remember them and to be thankful for the role they have played in influencing our lives.
 They are not gone, they live on within us through our memories and genes, and within the earth as their atoms are reincarnated into a thousand different creations.
 Samhain reminds us that one day, we too must die.
 It is a time take stock of our lives and to meditate on the cycle of life and death, confronting a topic we too often do our best to avoid.

 Hutton, Ronald.
 The Stations of the Sun: A History of the Ritual Year in Britain.
 Oxford: Oxford University Press, 1996.